ndornseif/pricklybird/README.md

 The CRC to be used shall be defined as follows:

 - Output width of 8 bits
-- Division using the polynominal `0x1D`
+- Division using the polynomial `0x1D`
-- An inital value of zero
+- An initial value of zero
 - No input or output reflection
 - No XOR operation on the output
 - Remainder after division of data with correct CRC appended is zero